chankitmittal/Python-CAPL-VehicleCommunicationTestGenerator/README.md

 # Automated CAPL Test Generator using Python 🚗⚡

-An automation framework written in Python to parse Controller Area Network database files (`.dbc`, `.arxml`) and automatically generate comprehensive CAPL (`.can`) and test inclusion (`.cin`) modules for automated Hardware-in-the-Loop (HIL) and sil validation setups using Vector CANoe.
+An automation framework written in Python to parse vehicle communication database files (`.dbc`, `.arxml`) and automatically generate comprehensive CAPL (`.can`) and test inclusion (`.cin`) modules for automated Hardware-in-the-Loop (HIL) and sil validation setups using Vector CANoe.

 ## 🌟 Key Features & Test Coverage